lgordon99/dh1/_texts/childhood.md

 [^fn2]: Jeweled crowns or headbands worn as a symbol of sovereignty
 [^fn3]: "Honour thy father and thy mother; in the middle of the list of commandments"
 [^fn4]: Teething - getting one's first teeth
+[^fn5]: A lot of blood flowing from the bowels or other organs; early name for dysentery
-[^fn5]: Archaic meaning of glass is "hourglass", which can be used to measure time, and in the context probably refers to the time left in her life
+[^fn6]: Archaic meaning of glass is "hourglass", which can be used to measure time, and in the context probably refers to the time left in her life